TomatenKuchenDEV/docs/docs/serverstats.md

 You change change the visibility of the statistics.
 You can choose from `Public`, `Only Members` and `Disabled`.

-Note that "Only Members" and "Disabled" will disable tracking of message and active chatter counts.
+Note that "Only Members" and "Disabled" will disable tracking of message statistics (amount of messages per day & of active chatters).

 ### Excluded channels